apache/incubator-kie-kogito-apps/data-audit/README.md

 ## Queries

-The way to retrieve information from the data audit is to use GraphQL.
+The way to retrieve information from the data audit is using GraphQL.
 This way we can abstract how the information is retrieved and allow different needs depending on the user.

 ## JPA implementation